 I spent five fun days there three years ago during Indian Market Week, and was so inspired by the town that I wrote the following article chock-full of personal recommendations.
 Go ahead, escape to New Mexico.
 That’s why God invented airplanes…

 For intrepid souls, lovers of music and art, and fans of southwestern cuisine, Santa Fe delivers high style in a friendly and funky environment where sunshine and blue skies reign for 325 days each year.

 DYNAMIC LOCAL ART SCENE

-The city of Santa Fe, one of America’s top art markets, hosts a whopping 300 galleries within a community of 70,000 residents, many of them transplants from cosmopolitan locales such as New York, Los Angeles and Aspen.
-The town hosts many huge art events annually, but the humdinger of them all, the annual Indian Market Week, draws more than 100,000 tourists each August—and many return again and again.
+The city of Santa Fe, one of America’s top art markets, is home to 300 galleries within a community of 70,000 residents.
+The town hosts many huge art events, but the largest is the annual Indian Market Week, which draws more than 100,000 tourists each August.

 Once home to iconic watercolorist Georgia O’Keeffe, the Santa Fe area is a haven for artists as well as art aficionados.
 All year round, collectors scour high-end galleries such as Blue Rain (blueraingallery.com), where they happily pay top dollar for traditional and contemporary Native American artistry.

 One of the busiest spots for collectors and browsers is Andrea Fisher Fine Pottery (andreafisherpottery.com) in the historic district of Santa Fe.
 Fisher, a former curator for the Wheelright Museum of the American Indian, says the trick to investing in old or new pottery is to become educated in the basics and then purchase the pieces that appeal to your heart.